The Importance of Fish in our Diet.

 UNHEALTHY PROFIT MOTIVE

 Adulterated or chemical-laced fish are now extensively sold in markets in the city.
-Formalin-laced fish transported from other States and sold in the local market when vendors face shortage of fish.
-Many are aware that traders buy fresh fish from local fishermen and also procure them from huge freezers where fishes are stored for more than six months to a year.
+Formalin-laced fish are transported from other States and sold in the local market when vendors face a shortage of fish.
+Many are aware that traders buy fresh fishes from local fishermen and also procure them from huge freezers where fishes are stored for more than six months to a year.
 Usually, traders resort to such tactics during festival seasons.

 NECESSITY FOR A SCIENTIFIC APPROACH

-Leave a Reply
+Leave a Comment

 Your email address will not be published.
-Required fields are marked *
+Required fields are marked with *